louisvangeldrop/APLX/README.md

 APL Vector functions.
 See http://help.dyalog.com/15.0/ Language Reference Guide for functional description.

-APLTest/app.ts contains some examples of howto use the Javascript prototype extensions.
+APLTest/app.ts contains some examples of how to use the Javascript prototype extensions.